LEGAL

 Cookie Categories

 - Strictly necessary.
-Authentication, checkout session, CSRF protection, rate limiting.
-These cannot be disabled because the platform will not function without them.
+Authentication, checkout session, CSRF protection, and abuse prevention such as rate limiting.
+These cannot be disabled because login, ticket purchase, and basic security will not work without them.
 Examples:

 Third-Party Cookies